joe88park/Cybersecurity-Google/README.md

 - just need to finish my capstone project
 Next step is to being the Meta back-end engineer certificate - 6/13/23

-On week 2 of Cybersecurity.
+On week 2 of Module 2 Cybersecurity.
 Halfway done. - 6-16-23

+On week 3 of Module 2 in Cybersecurity 6-16-23